-Five in-class quizzes (30 pts. each) will cover material from 1) the textbook, 2) lab Section, and 3) lectures.
-The focus of the quizzes will be material referenced in the syllabus for that quiz, however, essential basic concepts will be tested throughout the term.
-Your lowest quiz grade will be dropped, and there will be no make-up quizzes.
+Five in-class quizzes (40 pts. each) will cover material from 1) the textbook, 2) lab Section, and 3) lectures.
+The focus of the quizzes will be material referenced in the syllabus for that quiz; however, essential basic concepts will be tested throughout the term.

-Final Research Paper (30%)
+Final Research Paper